MLRegTest: A Benchmark for the Machine Learning of Regular Languages

 Including the precedence relation with either the successor relation or the tier-successor relation in the model-theoretic representation yields more expressive power than any of these relations on its own with propositional logics.
 For instance when both the precedence and successor relations are included, the literals in the logical language refer to sequences which are contiguous at some points and discontiguous at others.
 For example, let $\scr$ denote the successor relation and $<$ the precedence relation.
 The substring $aaa$ would now be written $a\scr a\scr a$ and the subsequence $aaa$ would now be written $a< a< a$.
 A literal such as $a\scr a< a \scr b$ now denotes the set of all strings which contain a substring $aa$ which precedes a substring $ab$.

-In this way, combining adjacency and general precedence at the propositional level in order to allow local triggers for long-distance constraints or vice-versa.
+In this way, combining adjacency and general precedence at the propositional level allows local and long-distance conditions to co-occur within a single constraint.
 This is the Piecewise Locally Testable (PLT) class.
-Similarly, The Tier Piecewise Locally Testable and (TPLT) combines tier-adjacency and general precedency for a similar purpose.
+Similarly, The Tier Piecewise Locally Testable and (TPLT) combines tier-adjacency and general precedence for a similar purpose.
 TPLT properly includes PLT.
 Interestingly LTT $\subsetneq$ PLT and TLTT $\subsetneq$ TPLT \citep{rogers-lambert-2019-classes,Lambert2022}.

 If FO logic is used, then the addition of successor or tier-successor to precedence does not increase the expressive power of the logical language, which yields the Star-Free languages.